o3de/o3de.org/content/docs/tools-ui/uidev-tab-component.md

 ---
-description: ' Learn how to use the Lumberyard UI 2.0 tab widget component to create tabs and tab action bars in Lumberyard tools and gems. '
+description: ' Learn how to use the O3DE UI 2.0 tab widget component to create tabs and tab action bars in O3DE tools and gems. '
-title: Lumberyard UI tab component
+title: O3DE UI tab component
 ---
-# Lumberyard UI tab component<a name="uidev-tab-component"></a>
+# O3DE UI tab component<a name="uidev-tab-component"></a>

 Use tabs to enable users to organize content at a high level, such as switching between views, data sets, or functional aspects of an application\.